java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 layout: learn/tutorial.html
 subheader_select: tutorials
 main_css_id: learn
-description: "What is method handle mechanism, how is it different from Reflection API, and what tooling does it provide."
+description: "What are method handles, how are they different from the Reflection API, and what tooling do they provide?"
 author: ["NataliiaDziubenko"]
 toc:
   - What are method handles {intro}